Skip to content

 Get a free on-site assessment from a licensed contractor. $0 deposit, no obligation.

 Building paper is rated by "Minutes."
-This is based on the ASTM D779 "Boat Test," which measures how long it takes for moisture to permeate the paper.
+This rating is based on the ASTM D779 "Boat Test," which measures exactly how long it takes for pooling water to permeate through the paper.

 10-Minute Grade D Paper

 This is the standard minimum code paper.
-It is thin, lightweight, and economical.
+It is thin, lightweight, and highly economical.

-The Drawback: In wet coastal environments like Huntington Beach or Newport, standard 10-minute paper can degrade quickly if the stucco remains saturated ("reservoir effect").
+• The Drawback: In wet coastal environments or areas subjected to driving rain, standard 10-minute paper can degrade if the stucco remains saturated for days (the "reservoir effect").
 We rarely recommend this for high-end custom homes.

 This is the Stucco Champions Standard.
-It is significantly heavier, containing more asphalt saturation.
+It is significantly heavier, thicker, and contains much more asphalt saturation.

-The Benefit: It offers superior holdout against heavy rain and resists tearing during lath installation.
-While it costs more, it is cheap insurance for your framing.
+• The Benefit: It offers superior holdout against heavy rain and resists tearing when the wire lath is stapled over it.
+While it costs slightly more per roll, it is the cheapest insurance you can buy for your home's framing.

 3. Product Formats: Single-Ply vs. Double-Ply